-- If your first language is not German, you will be required to submit proof of B2 level of language proficiency in German.
+- If your first language is not the language the program is offered in, you will be required to submit proof of B2 level of language proficiency in German.

 Advanced Degree Programs

-Are you interested in the Master's degree program in Business Informatics?
-You are welcome to make an appointment for an individual consultation or come by during the office hours:
+If you have any questions about the Master's degree program in Business Informatics, do not hesitate to make an appointment for individual academic advising or come by during the following office hours: